Watch Yungblud's emotive new video with Willow for 'Memories'

 Yungblud has shared an emotive new video with Willow for ‘Memories’ – check it out below.

-Towards the end of last year, Yungblud was pictured in the studio with Willow, as the pair initially hinted at a forthcoming collaboration.
+Towards the end of last year, Yungblud was pictured in the studio with Willow when the pair first hinted at a forthcoming collaboration.
 Willow uploaded a snap of herself and Harrison posing together in the studio, with the latter sharing a similar image on his Stories feed.

 Yungblud (real name Dominic Harrison) also recently teased the collaboration via a video on his Instagram featuring Willow.